Grasshopper Phone System Integrations and Alternatives

 Google Voice is for individual consumers.
 Google Voice is for any individual consumer, while Grasshopper is designed for small businesses and entrepreneurs.

 Grasshopper has many more features than Google Voice.
-It has unlimited extensions, multiple numbers, customer greetings, human voicemail transcription, auto attendant and more.
+It has multiple numbers, customer greetings, human voicemail transcription, auto attendant and more.

 - Toll Free numbers.